-Authorization is an act of Congress which permits a federal program or activity to begin or continue from year to year.
-It sets limits on funds that can be appropriated, but does not grant funding which must be provided by a separate congressional appropriation.
+Authorization is an act of Congress that permits a federal program or activity to begin or continue from year to year.
+It sets limits on funds that can be appropriated but does not grant funding which must be provided by a separate congressional appropriation.

 National Defense Authorization/Appropriations Act

 The annual National Defense Authorization Act gives a program its right to exist.
 However, only after the president signs the Defense Appropriations Act does the program have budget authority.
 To execute an acquisition program, the budget authority provided by Congress is needed in order to incur obligations and make payments.